Food Bank of Alaska helps neighbors feed neighbors

 Mobile Food Pantry

-When Food Bank of Alaska receives donated perishable food such as fruits and vegetables, it is often close to the end of its life.
+When Food Bank of Alaska receives donated perishable food such as fruits and vegetables, that have a short shelf life.
 Our Mobile Food Pantry distributes this fresh food to families in need while it’s still good.
 Families especially appreciate having the healthy produce and dairy products that they often can’t afford at the store.
-Food Bank of Alaska works with nine sponsoring agencies that conduct Mobile Food Pantries at 9 convenient locations around Anchorage.
-We distributed over 1.1 million pounds of food through the Mobile Food Pantry to 30,195 families in the FY19.
+Food Bank of Alaska works with ten sponsoring agencies that conduct Mobile Food Pantries at nine convenient locations around Anchorage.
+In FY21 we have distributed 1,740,791 pounds of food through our Mobile Food Pantries.
+This is a 358,510-pound (26%) increase over FY20.